-Scope of Type of

-Location Certification Certification Rating

-No 62, 64, 66 and 68 Chun Yeung Street, Full assessment BEAM Plus for New Gold

-North Point, Hong Kong Buildings Version 1.2
+Location Scope of Certification Certification Rating No. 62, 64, 66 and 68 Chun Yeung Stree North Point, Hong Kong t, Full assessment BEAM Plus for New Buildings Version 1.2 Gold No. 221-233 Yee Kuk Street, Sham Shui Po, Kowloon, Hong Kong Full assessment BEAM Plus for New Buildings Version 1.2 Gold

-2.4.2 Responsible Resources Management
+2.4.2 Responsible resources management

 Threats of resources scarcity, wasteful use of resources and degraded ecosystems come into the limelight in recent years.
 There is an urgent need for planning on how to balance economic development and resource use.
-In light of the above, the Group has make a concerted effort to optimise the use of resources and improve resource productivity.
+In light of the above, the Group has made a concerted effort to optimise the use of resources and improve resource productivity.